reaktor/Neliohinnat/blog_posts/2021-04-08-model-update.md

 Finally, finite numbers of observed transactions $n$ cause "measurement error" $\epsilon$.
 Assuming indepedent transactions, the variance of this error scales with $1/n$, but we have left space for outliers by using a Student-t distribution with its degrees of freedom $\nu$ parametrized to the model.
 They are fitted to $\nu$≈2.
 Note that if the measurement errors were gaussian, $u$ could be marginalized away.
 (We tried that, and it of course accelerates fitting manyfold.)
 Although technically the parameter set $(\nu, \sigma^\epsilon, \sigma^u)$ is well identifiable, on the basis of various trials, we are not convinced that estimates of these are robust enough to assumptions that do not quite hold.

 On the web site, $\exp h$ are the black points denoting observations, and reported price estimates and credible intervals are the part of the model without measurement error $\epsilon$, that is, $\exp (h-\epsilon)$.
-Due to the importance of the demographic covariates, we do not produce any predictions for areas with zero residents.
-We also leave the fill color gray on areas with less than a hundred residents as the estimates for those are a lot more uncertain and would distort the big picture.
+Because covariate uncertainty is not (yet) in the model, on maps we leave the fill color gray on areas with less than a hundred residents.
+And estimates are completely missing where residents are zero.

 In addition to the structure detailed above, the model of course has priors, and for example covariances for coefficients $a, b$.
 If you are interested in the details, please take a look at the [source code](https://github.com/reaktor/Neliohinnat/blob/henrika_2021_factorial/update_2021/source/models/nominal_emp_model.stan).